esferatec/ec-luart-uivalidators/README.md

 | ValidationIndicator | Represents a text label for an input object and provides data validation support.
 A flag in the label shows unsuccessful validation.
 The error message is displayed in the tooltip. | uivalidators.lua
 | ValidationSummary | Displays a summary of all validation errors in a text label.
 The ValidationSummary works with all of the validation objects together. | uivalidators.lua

-More detailed descriptions and usage examples for each of these validation objects can be found in the docs folder.
+More detailed descriptions and usage examples can be found in the docs folder.

 ## Installation